 Keynote speakers include Gay Gaddis, CEO and founder of T3 (The Think Tank), and Becky Halstead, retired Brigadier General, U.S. Army.

-Supply Chain Students at the University of Arkansas have 3 student organizations dedicated to providing them with opportunities to network with industry: Women Impacting Supply Chain Excellence (WISE), the Transportation & Logistics Association (TLA), and the Council of Supply Chain Management Professionals - University of Arkansas Student Chapter (CSCMP).
+Supply Chain Students at the University of Arkansas have three student organizations dedicated to providing them with opportunities to network with industry: Women Impacting Supply Excellence (WISE), the Transportation & Logistics Association (TLA) and the Council of Supply Chain Management Professionals - University of Arkansas Student Chapter (CSCMP).
 Additionally, the SCMRC Mentorship Program pairs students with executives for a yearlong, one-on-one mentorship opportunity.
 Find out more information about these programs online, or visit the SCMRC at WJWH 538.

 SCMRC - We Connect!

 Linking students, academics, and industry to develop tomorrow's leaders.

 October 24th & 25th

 November 6th, 4pm-9pm

 Undergraduate Mock Case competition 4pm-9pm